 7. Amy Heckerling

 CLUELESS – Okay.
 If you haven’t seen clueless then I don’t know where you’ve been living recently.
 Although, if you haven’t, now’s the chance to see a great film about a teenage girl struggling with the secret to happiness and refreshingly not wanting anything to do with boys.
-Of course love knows no bounds but it’s not like Cher is searching for it which is nice.
-The film is also a loose adaptation of the classic Austen novel Emma.
+Of course love knows no bounds but it’s not like Cher is searching for it, which is nice.
+The film is also a loose adaptation of the classic Jane Austen novel Emma.
 Seriously this should be first on your list if you haven’t seen it.